Zé Maria (footballer, born 1973)

 José Marcelo Ferreira (born 25 July 1973), commonly known as Zé Maria, is a retired Brazilian football player turned coach.
-He is currently working for Parma as a technical collaborator within the club's youth system.

 Known for his pin-point crosses, he could play either as a right back or right midfielder, and played the vast majority of his professional career, other than in his country, in Italy's Serie A, where he represented three teams, mainly Perugia.

 Club career

-Born in Oeiras, Piauí, Zé Maria started his professional career with Portuguesa in 1991, being loaned two times during his contract with the club.
+Born in Oeiras, Piauí, Zé Maria began his professional career with Portuguesa in 1991, being loaned out twice during his contract with the club.
 In 1995, he was selected in the Bola de Prata Brazilian League team of the year.
 This led to him being signed by Flamengo in 1996.

 In the summer, Zé Maria moved to Italy after signing with Serie A club Parma, playing regularly for two seasons.
 Subsequently, he remained in Italy, joining Perugia.

 With the Umbrians Zé Maria had a shaky start, being loaned three times back to Brazil, during which time he won the Copa Libertadores with Palmeiras, and the Copa do Brasil with Cruzeiro.
 Eventually, he established himself in the Perugia starting line-up, helping his team finish 10th in his third full season whilst contributing with six goals.
 Via the UEFA Intertoto Cup he and the side reached the third round of the subsequent UEFA Cup, but also suffered domestic relegation.

-After two seasons with giants Inter – playing rather regularly in his first but making only eight appearances (mostly as a substitute) in his second (with Inter winning the Scudetto courtesy of the Calciopoli affair), 49 official ones overall – Zé Maria was released and joined La Liga club Levante UD on a free transfer: starting the season as first-choice right-back the 33-year-old lost the position and finished with 14 league appearances, with the Valencians barely avoiding relegation.
+After two seasons with giants Inter – playing instead regularly in his first but making only eight appearances (mostly as a substitute) in his second (with Inter winning the Scudetto courtesy of the Calciopoli affair), 49 official ones overall – Zé Maria was released and joined La Liga club Levante UD on a free transfer: starting the season as first-choice right-back the 33-year-old lost the position and finished with 14 league appearances, with the Valencians barely avoiding relegation.

 Released again, Zé Maria entailed unsuccessful negotiations with several teams, reportedly Sheffield United and Queens Park Rangers in England, thus returning to Brazil and Portuguesa in January 2008.
 In August, after having rescinded his contract, he surprisingly accepted an offer from A.S.D.
 Città di Castello, in the Italian Eccellenza (amateur championships).

 Zé Maria settled in Italy after his retirement from football, at the age of 36.
 He subsequently founded a football school in Perugia.